-Please share the exciting news with everyone you know and invite us to your community in 2013-14 to show the film, do a concert, and inspire hope.
+Please share the exciting news with everyone you know and invite us to your community to show the film, do a concert, and inspire hope.

 At Mandela's 75th Birthday Party On tour with The Peace Train choir